r-glennie/openpopscr/README.md

 ```
 browseVignettes()
 ```
 To learn how to use the package, I recommend reading the <code>ScrData</code>
 and <code>ScrModel</code> vignettes first.
 The rest are very similar to these vignettes, making it easier to use other classes once the basics are familiar.

+## Issues

+This package is under development.
+I'd be grateful for anyone who has issues with the package to open an issue or contact me.